ComputeCanada/ansible-cvmfs-server/README.md

+# Compute Canada ansible-cvmfs-server role

+This is an example release of the Compute Canada ansible-cvmfs-server role, which is maintained elsewhere.
+If you are interested in using this Ansible role please let us know!

 # Prepare the system
 It can be useful to do `echo "export PYTHONUNBUFFERED=1" >> ~/.bashrc` in your session to ensure that Ansible output is streamed to stdout smoothly.